 With its global reach, FirstBank provides prospective investors wishing to explore the vast business opportunities that are available in Nigeria, an internationally competitive world-class brand and a credible financial partner.

-Consistent with its vision of becoming the provider of choice wherever energy is consumed, the conglomerate’s Power Division, Sahara Power Group is the largest privately owned power business in Sub-Saharan Africa by capacity.
+Consistent with its vision of becoming the provider of choice wherever energy is consumed, the conglomerate’s power generation and distribution division-Sahara Power Group is the largest privately owned power business in Sub-Saharan Africa by capacity.
 Sahara Power operates Egbin Power Plc-The largest thermal power plant in Sub-Saharan Africa as well as other generation and distribution assets, with ongoing expansion plans across the continent to achieve Sahara Group's vision of lighting up Africa.

 Sahara continues to explore new frontiers to replicate exceptional, effective, reliable, and more sustainable ways of delivering on its value proposition to a global network of customers and business partners.